An analogue of the Blaschke-Santal\'{o} inequality for billiard dynamics: The ``Santal o point" of a convex body

 \begin{lemma} Suppose that for all isosceles triangles $T$ with apex angle less than or equal to $\frac{\pi}{3}$, and for all $z\in T$ we have $\alpha(T^z)\geq\frac{8}{\diam(T)}$.
 Then this inequality holds for all triangles $T$ and for all $z\in T$. \end{lemma} \begin{proof} Let $T$ be any triangle, and let $z\in T$.
 The diameter of $T$ is the longest edge of $T$.
 Denote its length by $a$, and let $\theta\geq\phi$ be the angles of $T$ that are adjacent to this edge, see Figure \ref{fig:reductionToIsosceles}.
 Since $\phi$ is the smallest angle, it follows that $\phi\leq\frac{\pi}{3}$.
 The edge $AC$ near $\phi$ is not longer than the edge $AB$, and we extend it until it will have length $a$.
 Call the newly obtained isosceles triangle $\tilde{T}$.
 Then $\tilde{T}$ is an isosceles triangle with apex angle at most $\frac{\pi}{3}$, and $\diam(\tilde{T})=\diam(T)=a$.
 Since $T\subseteq \tilde{T}$, we have $\tilde{T}^z\subseteq T^z$, and hence $\alpha(T^z)\geq\alpha(\tilde{T}^z)$.
 Since $\tilde{T}$ is an isosceles triangle, we can use our assumption, and conclude that

 \end{proof} Finally, we present the proof for isosceles triangles.
 Since both sides of the inequality \eqref{eq:alphaInequality} are $-1$-homogeneous (in $K$), we can assume for simplicity that $\diam(K)=1$.
-Also, recall that the inequality $\alpha(K^z)\geq \frac{8}{\diam (K)}$ was already shown for all $z$ for which $\alpha(K^z)$ is realized by a 2-orbit, so we can only check the points $z$ for which $\alpha(K^z)$ is realized by a 3-orbit. \begin{lemma} Let $K$ be an isosceles triangle for which the apex angle is at most $\frac{\pi}{3}$, and for which the diameter length is equal to $1$ (in this case, the diameter is realized by the legs of the triangle).
-Then for any $z\in K$ for which $\alpha(K^z)$ is realized by a 3-orbit, we have $\alpha(K^z)\geq 8$. \end{lemma} \begin{proof} Let $K$ be such a triangle, and let $z\in K$ be a point for which $K^z$ is acute.
-By Lemma \ref{lem:alphaTriangle}, $\alpha(K^z)=2h_a\sin\delta$, where $a$ is one of the sides of $K^z$, $h_a$ is the length of the altitude to this side, and $\delta$ is the angle at the vertex opposite to $a$.
+Also, recall that the inequality $\alpha(K^z)\geq \frac{8}{\diam (K)}$ was already shown for all $z$ for which $\alpha(K^z)$ is realized by a 2-orbit, so we can only check the points $z$ for which $\alpha(K^z)$ is realized by a 3-orbit. \begin{lemma} Let $K$ be an isosceles triangle for which the apex angle is at most $\frac{\pi}{3}$, and for which the diameter is equal to $1$ (in this case, the diameter is realized by the legs of the triangle).
+Then for any $Z\in K$ for which $\alpha(K^Z)$ is realized by a 3-orbit, we have $\alpha(K^Z)\geq 8$. \end{lemma} \begin{proof} Let $K$ be such a triangle, and let $Z\in K$ be a point for which $K^Z$ is acute.
+Denote the vertices of the triangle $K$ by $A$, $B$, $C$, and denote its sides by $a$, $b$, $c$, where $a$ is the side opposite to $A$ and similarly for the others.
+Call the vertices of $K^z$ $A^*$, $B^*$, $C^*$, where $A^*$ is the vertex dual to the edge $a$, and similarly for the other vertices.
+By Lemma \ref{lem:alphaTriangle}, $\alpha(K^Z)=2h_{A^*}\sin\delta$, where $h_{A^*}$ is the length of the altitude of $K^Z$ dropped from $A^*$, and $\delta$ is the angle at the vertex $A^*$.
 We now interpret this quantity in terms of the original triangle $K$.